petrokamala/STAT40830HW1/README.md

 # R HW 1 Project
-Some R and Quarto code
+Some R code and Quarto files